4 Geometry operations

 dtype: geometry

-Here is a plot of the GeoSeries, with the shapely geometry (in red) that we will intersect with it (Figure 4.11):
+Figure 4.11 shows the GeoSeries geom with the shapely geometry (in red) that we will intersect with it.

 fig, ax = plt.subplots()